livz/livz.github.io/_posts/2016-03-17-binary-master-lieutenant-5.md

 ## 1 - Vulnerability

-If we think a little bit about this scenario, this is a classic Man-in-the-Middle scenario.
+If we think a little bit about this scenario, we can easily mount a Man-in-the-Middle attack.
 As it is the case most of the times, cryptographic protocols are quite solid but implementations are flawed.
-Although Alice would send strong values for the modulus _p_ and base _g_, an attacker can send anything to Bob and force him  to use those parameters in the encryption process.
-Same is true for Bob.
+Although Alice would send strong values for the modulus _p_ and base _g_, an attacker can send anything to Bob and force him  to use those parameters in the key computation process.
+Same is true for the other side of the conversation.

 ## 2 - Exploit

 So let's see how to exploit this.
 The idea is like this:  we'll first exploit Bob and make him reveal the authentication password, then use the authentication password with Alice and make her reveal the level6 password.

 ### Exploiting Bob
-* We'll impersonate Alice and send simple values for p, base and A to Bob:
+* We'll impersonate Alice and send simple values for p, g and A to Bob:
-    * p = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF - We know that the length of the file containing the 2 passwords is 31 bytes so We want the modulus to cover as many charaters as possible.
+    * p = 0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF - We know that the length of the file containing the 2 passwords is 31 bytes so we want the modulus to cover as many charaters as possible.
 If this is not clear why, check how the _bintoint_ function converts a string to an integer.
 The AUTH message will be raised to the key power and the result modulo p, so we want to make sure the modulus is large enough.
     * g = 42 - It doesn't actually matter
     * A = 1 - This will force the shared key to 1 (key = A<sup>b</sup> mod p)
 * By forcing Bob to generate a secret key of 1, Alice will receive the plain text authentication password, computed as AUTH<sup>key</sup> mod p